Alright (Jamiroquai song)

 "Alright" is a song by British funk and acid jazz band Jamiroquai, released as the third single from their third studio album, Travelling Without Moving (1996).
 The song, written by Jamiroquai, contains samples from Eddie Harris' "It's All Right Now" and Idris Muhammad's "Could Heaven Ever Be Like This".
 "Alright" was released on 28 April 1997 via Sony Soho Square in the United Kingdom, peaking at number six on the UK Singles Chart and at number two in Iceland.
-It is the group's only single to chart on the US Billboard Hot 100, peaking at number 78, thus becoming their highest charting single in the U.S. The music video, directed by Vaughan Arnell, features the band performing the song at a party.
+It is the group's only single to chart on the US Billboard Hot 100, peaking at number 78.
+The music video, directed by Vaughan Arnell, features the band performing the song at a party.

 Critical reception

 Shaun Carney from The Age stated that "speedier workouts" such as 'Alright' "succeed".
 J.D.
 Considine from The Baltimore Sun commented, "So when the bassline in 'Alright' slips into a pattern reminiscent of the Yarbrough and Peoples oldie 'Don't Stop the Music', the reference comes across less as theft than as a "gosh, that sounds familiar" reminder.
 Obviously, credit for some of that belongs with the band itself, which clearly has enough ideas of its own not to need to borrow."
 Paul Verna of Billboard magazine named 'Alright' a highlight of the album, describing it as "upbeat".
 Dennis Kelly from The Morning Call felt the band's "mimicking of '70s disco, funk, soul and jazz fusion is well executed" on tracks like 'Alright'.

 A reviewer from Music Week gave it four out of five, constating that "with its delicious retro funky grooves and pleasing chorus, this latest gem from Travelling Without Moving will land Jay Kay and co with one of their biggest hits to date."
 Ted Kessler from NME declared it as a "bittersweet" gem, with Kay's "fairy-lit disco".
 He added further that We'll spend the night together/Wake up and live forever is "the epitome of Jay's romantic lyrical vision."
 Sam Taylor from The Observer remarked its "effortless swank".
 Aidin Viziri from Salon said the singer "keeps the party alive with unbridled enthusiasm" exploring lust.